 - Student Center

-If your office or dorm room is located in a building where pervasive wireless has been deployed, then you are not permitted to install your own wireless access point.
+If your office or dorm room is located in a building where pervasive wireless has been deployed, then you are NOT permitted to install your own wireless router, access point, or repeater.
 If you are experiencing a wireless coverage issue in a building listed above, please contact the IT HelpDesk for assistance.